-Digital technology in year 7 is about learning about cyber safe practices and digital citizenship.
+Digital technology in Year 7 is about learning about cyber safe practices and digital citizenship.
 This unit covers vector and pixel art which are explored through a series of activities that allow students to show off their creative talents and understanding of the tools and workflows used in both styles of digital art.
 Students will learn about the various functions of websites and plan and develop their own site in response to a social issue.

-In this year of Digital Technology students will investigate how digital systems represent text, image and sound data in a binary number.
+Students will Investigate how digital systems represent text, image and sound data in a binary number.
 Students will use design algorithms such as flowcharts when they design products to display and manipulate information within a spreadsheet.
-Using simple programming language, students will develop a game in Scratch.
+Using simple programming language, students will use Coding to program a Robot.
 The finished output will be evaluated critically.